 Information for schools

-The World Peace Bell aims to introduce and reinforce the concept of Peace in the lives of our young people.
+The Rotary Peace Bell aims to introduce and reinforce the concept of Peace in the lives of our young people.

 The requirement for all of us to exist in a peaceful environment is essential if we want to create an all inclusive and compassionate society.